giantswarm/aws-admission-controller/README.md

 Giant Swarm Control Plane admission controller that implements the following rules:

-- In a G8SControlPlane resource, when the `.spec.replicas` is changed from 1 to 3, the Availavility Zones of the according AWSControlPlane will be defaulted if needed.
+- In a G8SControlPlane resource, when the `.spec.replicas` is changed from 1 to 3, the Availability Zones of the according AWSControlPlane will be defaulted if needed.
+- In an AWSControlPlane resource, the Availability Zones will be defaulted if they are `nil`.
 - When a new AWSMachineDeployment is created, details are logged.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.